butlerx/recipes/content/beef-&-broccoli/index.md

 ## Directions

-#### Step 1 - Cut & wash beef
+### Step 1 - Cut & Wash Beef

-Cut the beef (12 oz) against the grain in medium slices.
-Wash and strain the blood out of the meat.
+Cut the beef (12 oz) against the grain into medium slices.
+Wash and strain the blood from the meat.

-#### Step 2 - Create beef marinade
+### Step 2 - Create Beef Marinade

 Make the sauce by mixing baking soda (1 tsp), oyster sauce (1 tbsp), light soy sauce (1 tbsp), water (2 tbsp), cornstarch (1 tbsp), white pepper (0.25 tsp), sugar (1 tsp), and cooking wine (1 tbsp).

-#### Step 3 - Mix beef into marinade
+### Step 3 - Mix Beef into Marinade

-Add the beef (12 oz) to the marinade and massage to have the meat fully covered with the marinade.
+Add the beef (12 oz) to the marinade and massage to fully cover the meat with the marinade.
 Set aside and let it sit for 30 mins.

-#### Step 4 - Cut broccoli & vegetables
+### Step 4 - Cut Broccoli & Vegetables

 Cut the broccoli (1 lb) into bite-size pieces.

 Cut the carrot (0.50) into thin slivers, the ginger (1 small piece) into small cubes, the scallions (1 stem) into small pieces on a diagonal, and mince the garlic.
 (2 cloves)

-#### Step 5 - Create sauce
+### Step 5 - Create Sauce

 In a small bowl, mix the oyster sauce (1 tbsp), light soy sauce (1 tsp), dark soy sauce (1 tsp), water (1 tbsp), cooking wine (1 tbsp), sugar, cornstarch, and white pepper.

-#### Step 6 - Boil broccoli
+### Step 6 - Boil Broccoli

-Boil the broccoli with a little bit of oil and salt and cook it to your preference.
+Boil the broccoli with some oil and salt and cook it to your preference.
 Drain once cooked.

-#### Step 7 - Cook beef
+### Step 7 - Cook Beef

-Add some cooking oil (1 tbsp) into the marinated beef and mix until all the meat is lightly coated in oil.
+Add some cooking oil (1 tbsp) to the marinated beef and mix until all the meat is lightly coated in oil.
 This will seal in the juices of the meat.

-Heat up the wok to the highest heat then add cooking oil (2 tbsp).
-Swirl the cooking oil around the wok to fully coat the bottom and sides.
+Heat the wok to the highest heat, then add cooking oil (2 tbsp).
+Swirl the cooking oil around the wok to thoroughly coat the bottom and sides.
 Pour out the excess oil.

 Slowly lower the heat and put in the meat.
 Cook the beef for around 30-60 seconds.
 Or when it turns brown before flipping it.

 Flip the beef and cook it for 60-90 seconds or until it\'s mostly brown.
-It\'s fine if it\'s a little red, because we will continue to cook it with the vegetables.
+It\'s OK, if it\'s a bit red, we will continue to cook it with the vegetables.

-Once mostly cooked, turn off the heat and take the meat out from the wok.
+Once mostly cooked, turn off the heat and remove the meat from the wok.
 Set aside.

-#### Step 8 - Stir-fry vegetables & beef
+### Step 8 - Stir-fry Vegetables & Beef

 Add the remaining oil and stir-fry the sides.

 Add the garlic (2 cloves) and ginger (1 small piece) first and fry for 20-30 seconds.
-Put in the scallions (1 stem) and carrot slices (0.50) and cook for another 20-30 seconds.
+Put the scallions (1 stem) and carrot slices (0.50) and cook for another 20-30 seconds.
 Once cooked, add the broccoli (1 lb).
 Cook for another 30-40 seconds.

 Add back the beef.
 Cook everything together for 30-45 seconds.

-Because the broccoli absorbs a lot of liquid, you can add extra water to the sauce.
+Because the broccoli absorbs much liquid, you can add extra water to the sauce.
 We suggest 1 tbsp if needed.

-#### Step 9 - Add sauce & stir-fry everything
+### Step 9 - Add Sauce & Stir-fry Everything

 Add the sauce to the stir-fry and constantly mix for about 1 minute.
 Add sesame oil (1 tsp).
-Once everything is incorporated, add a little more leftover oil to coat the broccoli- it will make it look very appetizing.
+Once everything is incorporated, add a bit more leftover oil to coat the broccoliit will make it look very appetising.